CHRISTOPHER PENNOCK

 Christopher Pennock Genealogy, compiled by Charles A. Rudolph, 1959.

-Christopher was born about 1640 probably on the continent of Europe.
+Christopher was born about 1640 possibly on the continent of Europe.
 William of Orange was sovereign of Holland.
-Christopher was possibly in his service as a young man but he could have been from any place in Western Europe.
-This will take more research.
+Christopher was possibly in his service as a young man but he could have been from any place in Western Europe even Cornwall.
+The writer of Pennocks of Primitive Hall suggest that Mary and Christopher went to Cornwall briefly before their move to Pennsylvania.

 By 1664 he was in Ireland where he had married Dorothy Harwood.
 She bore him four children:;